-We are saddened to learn of the passing of 2015 Inductee Harry Roberts and offer our condolences to his family and friends.
+We are very saddened to learn of the recent passing of former car and engine builder, car owner and club official Frank Perry and we offer our sincere condolences to his wife Vicky and family and Frank’s many friends.

 In 2016, Daryl Crocker stepped into the role of General Manager at Western Speedway, quickly making his mark on the organization.
 He revamped the Speedway’s schedule, forged new business partnerships and strengthened car counts across all classes.
 That inaugural season featured exciting new events including the Opening Night of Mayhem, a three-day Monster Truck weekend with a Sunday matinee for children and the debut of the annual Crazy Train Stunt Productions car jump season finale.
 To support these developments, billboard advertising space was expanded and the Claimer class was reintroduced as a North American-made four cylinder option which provided an affordable entry point for new racers.